 Reading books and articles from outside my areas of expertise have helped make me a better coach.
 Here are some of my favorite non-swimming books that I recommend you check out, in no particular order.

 Note: All links in this article are Amazon affiliate links, meaning that clicking on the link for the book titles and purchasing the book will kick some loose change to the Swimming Wizard without costing you a penny extra.
-You can also buy all of these books straight from the Swimming Wizard Store.
 Thank you for your support!

 - Bowerman and the Men of Oregon by Kenny Moore.
 Bill Bowerman is to American distance running what Doc Counsilman is to American swimming; an innovator, a standard-setter, and a legend.
 This book is written by a former runner of his and will inspire you to be a better coach.